 - a.
-The information presented to the shareholders does not meet corporate governance best practice standards. - b.
+The information presented to the shareholders does not meet corporate governance or sustainability reporting best practice standards. - b.
 Serious doubts are raised concerning the quality, sincerity and comprehensiveness of the information provided. - c.
-The annual report was not made available sufficiently in advance of the general meeting. - d.
-The board of directors refuses to disclose important information that is firmly requested, or responds to legitimate requests for supplementary information in an unsatisfactory manner. - e.
+The annual report or the financial statements were not made available sufficiently in advance of the general meeting. - d.
+The board of directors refuses to disclose important information, or responds to legitimate requests for supplementary information in an unsatisfactory manner. - e.
 There are serious and demonstrable failings in the statement of accounts.